actions/runner-images/README.md

 ```

 ```
 Ubuntu 16.04 is being deprecated.
+It is not recommended for new users.
 If any of your workflows use Ubuntu 16.04, migrate to Ubuntu 20.04 or 18.04.
 ```

 ***What images are available for GitHub Actions and Azure DevOps?***